visibilityspots/blog/articles/linux/rsnapshot-backup.md

 ```

-So from now on my data is back upped on an encrypted USB hard disk without using any fancy pansy GUI interface :)
+So from now on my data is back upped on an encrypted USB hard disk without using any fancy pansy GUI interface :) Hence feel free to comment if there are some quirks you tackled another way around!